-The Medical Liability Reimbursement (MLR) Program provides partial reimbursement to eligible physicians for medical liability insurance fees.
-Physicians who meet MLR Program deadlines and eligibility requirements pay the deductible and the Alberta government pays the rest.
+The Medical Liability Reimbursement (MLR) Program is a Government of Alberta initiative that provides partial reimbursement to eligible physicians for medical liability insurance fees.
+Physicians who meet the eligibility criteria are entitled to a reimbursement for the portion of their liability fees that exceeds the deductible amount set by the Alberta government.

-Annual fees for medical liability insurance are set by the Canadian Medical Protection Association (CMPA) and vary widely depending on type of work.
-In 2020, fees range from $2,040 to $47,352.
+Medical liability insurance premiums are set annually by the Canadian Medical Protection Association (CMPA) and vary depending on the type of work a physician does.

-Download the table of deductibles by specialty (PDF, 335 KB)
+Read the table of deductibles by specialty (PDF, 356 KB)

 MLR Program eligibility